viamrobotics/docs/docs/manage/remotes.md

 ### Configure a remote

-If you'd like to establish a remote connection that between parts of two different robots, configure a `remote` as follows:
+If you'd like to establish a remote connection between parts of two different robots, configure a `remote`.

 1. Go to the Viam app robot page of the robot part to which you wish to establish the remote.
+   This is the robot part whose resources will be accessible to the other robot part.
 2. Click the **CODE SAMPLE** tab.
 3. On the **Language** toggle, select **Remotes**.
 4. Copy the `address` of the robot to your clipboard.

 ![The Viam app CODE SAMPLE tab with Remotes selected and a copyable JSON snippet with the name, address and secret of the robot part.](../img/remotes/remote-address.png)

-5. Go to the Viam app robot page of the robot from which you want to establish a remote connection.
+5. Go to the Viam app robot page of the robot part from which you want to establish a remote connection.
+   This is the robot part that will be able to access the resources of the other robot part.
 6. Click the **CONFIG** tab, and then click the **REMOTES** sub-tab.

 ![The Viam app CONFIG tab with the REMOTES sub-tab open.](../img/remotes/remote-create.png)